viamrobotics/docs/docs/tutorials/get-started/lazy-susan.md

 {{% /alert %}}

 Connect the flange coupler to your motor, and use the M3 screws and screwdriver to fix the flange coupler to your circular board or plate.
-Turn on the board and move on to setting up your software.
+Turn on the Raspberry Pi and move on to setting up your software.

 ### Software Setup